Couple race against time to save free historic home in Central Kansas - NewsBreak

 “They’re so excited about the house,” Gourley said.
 “Eddie and Julie, they’re the right people to make it last the next 100 years.”

 “When it went viral in February, we were already interested,” Julie said.
-“We leapt into the application process.
+“We leaped into the application process.
 We were very fortunate that we were the family picked to take the house.”

 Comments / 0